DENOART is about the Evolution of an Artist

 Evolution of Art - Local artist's work fills last minute void at Marshall Visual Art Center.

 O'Bryant said, explaining he keeps inventory of his work on the advice of well known painter and friend, the late Clyde Connell.
-"So that's a critical element."

-2008-4-26 Minden Press Herald
+2008-4-26 Minden Press-Herald

 Dennis O'Bryant, featured artist at this year's Spring Arts Festival, sculpts a clay bust Saturday morning to the delight of onlookers.
 O'Bryant's display featured several "raku" clay pieces, which means the artist used an ancient process to fire the works of art.
 O'Bryant's work is currently on exhibit at Easley's Fine Art on Main Street.
 The show will continue throughout the month of May.